barkode/bake-with-joy/README.md

 ## Design

+The design was built on the principle of simplicity.
+The site should be simple and at the same time user-friendly.

 - ### Website structure

 The site consists of 5 pages.
 The navigation menu is available on all pages.